ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 While I don't recommend either, several users seem to be interested in the following

--  To run the eventserver on Websockets and not Secure Websockets, use ``enable = 0`` in the ``[ssl]`` section of the configuration file.
+-  To run the event server on Websockets and not Secure Websockets, use ``enable = 0`` in the ``[ssl]`` section of the configuration file.
 -  To disable ZM Auth checking (be careful, anyone can get all your data INCLUDING passwords for ZoneMinder monitors if you open it up to the